linq2js/lodat/readme.md

   // specify initial data
   initial: { count: 1 },
   // this action will be called after db created
-  // note: this is a functional generator, we will take a look at this later on *init() {
+  // note: this is a functional generator, we will take a look at this later on (please refer Generator Function) *init() {
     render();
   },